-BIO 104D · Human Biology Lab 1 Credit
+BIO 104D • Human Biology Lab 1 Credit.
+Laboratory experience accompanying BIO 104.
 Corequisites: Registration in BIO 104 is required.
 Offered: Fall, Spring.

-BIO 105 · Medical Terminology 2 Credits
+BIO 105 • Medical Terminology 2 Credits.
 Study of medical terms.
 Students study material independently and take proctored examination to demonstrate knowledge of medical language.

-Prerequisites: Consent of instructor.
-Offered: Fall, Spring.
+Prerequisites: Permission of instructor.
+Offered: Fall, Spring

-BIO 114D • Introduction to Biodiversity, Ecology, and Adaptation 4 Credits
+BIO 114D • Introduction to Biodiversity, Ecology, and Adaptation 4 Credits.

 An introduction to the diversity, interrelationships, and origins of living organisms.
 Focuses on three themes: an overview of kinds and diversity of organisms found in six kingdoms, the interaction of organisms with each other and their environment, and the change of organisms through time.

 Offered: Occasionally.

-BIO 120 • Introduction to Molecular and Cellular Biology 3 Credits
+BIO 120 • Introduction to Molecular and Cellular Biology 3 Credits.